 What Are The Disadvantages of Header Bidding?

-1. Complicated implementation and maintenance unless working with a monetization platform.
+1. Complicated implementation and maintenance unless working with a monetization platform (like Setupad).

 2. High page latency with client-side header bidding.